 However, if your teenager is suicidal, it’s critical that you reach out to professional resources, like the National Suicide Prevention Lifeline, immediately.
 Quicker interventions may also be required if they are abusing drugs or alcohol or dealing with co-occurring mental illness and addiction.
 Fortunately, there are a number of treatment centers, like Next Generation Village, that specializes in teen mental health and substance use disorders that can connect your teenager to the care they need.

 You can help your teen thrive in the face of a mental health condition.
 All across the country, professional treatment options are available and can teach your teen the coping strategies they need to live a happy, fulfilling life, including Next Generation Village.
-Located in Sebring, Florida, Next Generation Village provides the comprehensive clinical care and compassionate support that promotes lifelong recovery for mental health conditions that co-occur alongside addiction.
+Located in Sebring, Florida, Next Generation Village provides comprehensive clinical care and compassionate support that promotes lifelong recovery for mental health conditions that co-occur alongside addiction.
 Reach out to a representative today to learn more.